vishpat/mininet-samples/vxlan-ipsec/README.md

 ## Setup

-The setup and the openflow rules remain the same as mentioned in the multi-tenant-vxlan tutorial.
-The things that change are addition of of IPsec encryption for the Vxlan traffic and creation of the vxlan tunnel.
-The user will need to install the StrongSwan package on the mininet VM to achieve this.
+The setup and the openflow rules remain the same as mentioned in the [multi-tenant-vxlan](https://github.com/vishpat/mininet-samples/tree/master/multi-tenant-vxlan) tutorial.
+The things that change are creation of the vxlan tunnel and addition of IPsec encryption for the Vxlan traffic.
+In addition the user is also required to install [strongswan](https://www.strongswan.org) on each of the VM.

 ## Vxlan Tunnel

 In order to create an IPSec tunnel between the two VMs, we will be creating a *dummy* interface on each of the VMs and assign it an IP address.
 The dummy interface IP address will be used to create the Vxlan tunnels as shown below.

 ### VM1
-The eth0 on VM1 has the IP *192.168.122.68*
+The eth0 on VM1 has the IP *192.168.122.68* and we will be using the *192.168.123.68* as the dummy interface IP.

 <pre>
 ip link add ipsec-dummy type dummy